mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 82 |Ant-like creatures in a large enclosed hive - The creatures are very active, and everyone seems to have a job.
 | 83 |Bubbling liquid in a beaker - There is no heat source, so why is it bubbling?
 | 84 |A surgical robot dissecting a pig - The robot goes about its business methodically unless interrupted in which case it trunks on the intruder.
-| 85 |A jagged piece of metal is hooked to electrodes - Tiny bits of the metal fl ake off and float upwards and disintegrate.
+| 85 |A jagged piece of metal is hooked to electrodes - Tiny bits of the metal flake off and float upwards and disintegrate.
-| 86 |An orangutan hooked to a machine that is siphoning off brain fl uid - The creature motions to anyone who enters the room.
+| 86 |An orangutan hooked to a machine that is siphoning off brain fluid - The creature motions to anyone who enters the room.
-| 87 |An open fl ame boils a pale blue liquid in a beaker - Soon the beaker will shatter.
+| 87 |An open flame boils a pale blue liquid in a beaker - Soon the beaker will shatter.
 | 88 |A blind monkey with pulsating lumps behind its ears - One character hears the creature whisper that it would like to be freed.
 | 89 |Dead human - The person was kept nude in an enclosure.
 The cause of death is not obvious.
 | 90 |A large parrot preening its feathers - There is evidence of genetic enhancement of some kind.
-| 91 |Several large trays of what appear to be human eyes - The refrigerator unit the trays are in is having power fl uctuations.
+| 91 |Several large trays of what appear to be human eyes - The refrigerator unit the trays are in is having power fluctuations.
 | 92 |A massive Tesla coil charging - The sound is deafening.
 | 93 |A greenish-yellow alga has grown to cover nearly half of the lab - A close look reveals it is still growing.
 | 94 |Rows of small plastic boxes labeled "Nanites - Batch 4736598" - The seal on one box has been broken.
 | 95 |A glass enclosure with several dozen bats inside - The animals appear to be "augmented" in several ways.
-| 96 |A glass enclosure full of butterfl ies - Something is different about their coloration and their eyes.
+| 96 |A glass enclosure full of butterflies - Something is different about their coloration and their eyes.
 | 97 |A row of dissected fish - Each fish has a strange crystal near its brain.
 | 98 |The consciousness of a soldier downloaded into a computer - The entity begins asking questions about the state of "the war."
 | 99 |A glob of tissue in a vat being shocked periodically - The reaction varies but occasionally the sound or stifled scream may be heard.